A little bit of knowledge goes a long way in helping you to confidently order coffee like a pro outside of your usual drive-thru coffee shop.

-And, for decorating the top of your espresso with those attractive foamy designs, it can’t be beat!
+And, for decorating the top of your espresso with those attractive foamy designs, it can’t be beaten!

 Go ahead and experiment with the types of milk and the ratios to espresso to sample the foam and flavor results.
-It’s a great way to come up with the recipe for a cappuccino that’s suited to your tastes on a more personal level.
+It’s a great way to develop the recipe for a cappuccino that’s suited to your tastes on a more personal level.

+Try a new temperature.
 Steaming the milk releases the simple sugars from the carbs and produces a sweeter taste.
-If the milk is heated too much, the sweetness factor actually drops off.
+If the milk is overheated, the sweetness factor actually drops off.

 If you typically order your cappuccino ‘extra hot,’ try it a little cooler the next time and experience the difference.

 Ordering Coffee Is Not The Same In Every Coffee Shop

 Even learning how to order coffee like a pro leaves the door open for surprises.
 Coffee lingo is constantly evolving.
 Don’t let it throw you if your request doesn’t seem to fit into a particular location or coffee shop.

 It’s okay.
 The coffee menu and language can differ greatly even in your own local vicinity.
 For some coffee shops, it’s all tied in with branding.
 The same order that you place at Dunkin’ Donuts might seem out of touch at Starbucks.

 Similarly, placing an order in Oshkosh might not be on a par with placing an order in Miami – or across the pond!
 Ordering a cup of latte in some countries will get you nothing more than a cup of steamed milk.
 Yes, steamed milk… no coffee!